-Included in this application is the project "we are all cosmic dust.”
 These paintings were created as a meditation on passageways, life transitions, and the constancy of matter.
-I am fascinated by the fact that our bodies are quite literally comprised of recycled matter from the stars.
+I am fascinated by the fact that our bodies are quite literally composed of recycled matter from the stars.
 We are reshuffled molecules.
 I am constantly surprised by the complexity of our planet and how human activities have impacted it over time.
-Throughout this year of research and travel my creative practice focused on the universal and personal process of experiencing presence through absence - a struggle to know a thing from the hole it has left behind after it is gone.
+Throughout the last few years of research and travel, my creative practice has focused on the universal and personal process of experiencing presence through absence— a struggle to know a thing from the hole it has left behind after it is gone.

-The paintings in this exhibition were initially created through gravity and evaporation.
+I initiate my paintings with the aid of gravity and evaporation.
 I work with water media on polymer paper, allowing the pools of water and pigment to settle and form images over time.
-I am interested in painting as a method of creating an image that references other substances or realities, but also paint being (or becoming) a thing within itself.
+I am interested in painting as a method of creating an image that references other substances or realities, but also in paint being (or becoming) a thing within itself.
 Most recently I have gravitated to the juxtaposition of luminous, transparent areas and opaque, flat surfaces to create a sense of space and room to be.